Layla Bakery

-The Ladbroke Grove & Nottinghill areas do not lack independent bakeries but Layla Bakery stands out with its emphasis on sourcing quality seasonal ingredients, using wild grains and ancient tradition in their baking processes.
-Warm rustic wooden tones adorn the entire shop floor, giving off a very laid-back atmosphere.
-One large communal table sits at the centre of the shop floor, with their pastry selection displayed across the counter, as well as shelves of fresh sourdough loaves lined right next to it.
+Furthermore, the rustic charm of the bakery plays a part in its popularity as well.
+Warm rustic wooden tones adorn the entire shop floor, giving off a very laid-back & welcoming atmosphere.
+One large communal table sits at the centre of the shop, with its pastry selection displayed across the counter, and shelves of fresh sourdough loaves lined right next to it.

 Pastries and Coffee at Layla Bakery